pythonfrankcc/EmailWorkItemAutomater/README.md

 This is the creation of a gmail sticky note task automater

+The use of ("\n") in the code is so as to be able to separate the output from the various segments during the testing

 IMAP should be enabled on gmail account before beginning